sourcegraph/appdash/README.md

 ## Community

 Questions or comments?
-Join us [on Slack](http://slackin.srclib.org/)!
+Join us [on #sourcegraph](https://invite.slack.golangbridge.org/) in the Gophers slack!

 ## Development